isaacbaguisa/Detecting-Stellar-Flares/README.md

 - `PDCSAP_FLUX`: Pre-search Data Conditioning Simple Aperture Photometry flux values, representing the star's brightness.
 - `PDCSAP_FLUX_ERR`: Associated errors with the `PDCSAP_FLUX` measurements.

-## Methodology
+## Methods

 The approach to detecting stellar flares involves these key steps:

 1. **Exploratory Data Analysis (EDA)**: Understanding the characteristics of the light curves and identifying patterns indicative of flares.
-2. **Simulations**: Generating synthetic flares to mimic the brightness and improve/score our models.
+2. **Simulations**: Generating synthetic flares to mimic the brightness and improve/score the models.
 3. **Model Development**: Implementing detection algorithms and machine learning methods such as Gaussian Process Regression, Poisson Process Regression, and One-Class Support Vector Machines.
 4. **Model Evaluation**: Assessing model performance using metrics such as precision and sensitivity to score flare detection.